stevegrossi/stevegrossi.github.io/_posts/2015-02-07-load-testing-rails-apps-with-apache-bench-siege-and-jmeter.markdown

 The `test` block will end with either `end.jmx`, which generates an XML test plan which can be imported into JMeter or shared with your teammates, or `end.run` to immediately run the saved XML test plan with JMeter.
 I'll be running the test plan immediately, though at first with `.run(gui: true)` to open the JMeter interface in order to see what's going on.

 At the end of the `test` block, we'll include some DSL methods for generating reports.
-JMeter offers many kinds of reports for parsing the data it generates, but I've included two of the simplest here. `view_results_tree` will display all of the requests (and nested sub-requests for linked assets) made in the test, which is useful for debugging. `summary_report` will show us
+JMeter offers many kinds of reports for parsing the data it generates, but I've included two of the simplest here. `view_results_tree` will display all of the requests (and nested sub-requests for linked assets) made in the test, which is useful for debugging. `summary_report` will show us some overall stats on how our app behaved during the test ([more on summary reports here](https://automation-performance.blogspot.in/2015/08/jmeterunderstanding-summary-report.html)).

 Note that reports cost some processing power to generate, and can thus affect JMeter's ability to generate large numbers of requests.
 For that reason, you may want to disable these reports (and the GUI entirely) once you have a working load test you're happy with.